europace/bausparkassen-market-engine-api/README.md

 This API enables building societies within consumer loans to connect their loan offering to the Europace platform via services with standardized interfaces.

 > ⚠️ This API is continuously developed.
-Therefore we expect
+Therefore, we expect
 > all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be
 > tolerant towards compatible API changes when reading and processing the data.
 This means:
 >